konvajs/konva/README.md

+#Hiatus

+Hi all!
+I will be taking a 3 month break from KineticJS (until July 2014) to focus on other endeavors.
+KineticJS is in a great state right now (v5.1.0).
+Please continue to file any issues that you may find, or submit pull requests.
+They will eventually be addressed.

+#Installation

 Before doing all dev stuff make sure you have node installed.
 After that, run `npm install --dev` in the main directory to install the node module dependencies.

 Run `grunt --help` to see all build options.